11 Decor Tips to Make an Old House Look New

 2: Install an ELECTRIC FIREPLACE

 If you’re searching for a bold way to update the atmosphere of your living room, nothing beats the addition of an electric fireplace insert.
 Installing an electric fireplace offers a variety of advantages in both design and in creating more value for your home.
 They’re also a lot more versatile than you may realize.
 From vintage chic to modern to eclectic, they come in a variety of styles and materials that can cater to any style.
+You can also click here to choose your favorite electric fireplaces.

 3: PAINT the WALLS a new color

 A fresh coat of paint can do wonders to your home design, especially if it’s currently sporting an outdated design.
 Neutral walls provide the most decorating flexibility, as they allow you to quickly change up your accessories.
 If you have two small rooms adjacent to one another, painting them the same neutral color creates the illusion of a larger space.
+Before you embark on this project, make sure that you have the right tools ready.
+Aside from your painting supplies, don’t forget durable nitrile gloves for painting.
+These protect your hands from getting splattered with hard-to-remove paint.
+Because if you get paint on your skin, you would have to scrub roughly, which would hurt the upper layer of the skin and potentially lead to an infection.
+You can dispose of the gloves right after a painting session or reuse them as long as they hold up.

 4: While you’re at it, PAINT your CABINETS